 How To Identify Low-Quality Traffic?

-You can analyze the quality of traffic using a tool like Finteza; it will help you detect individual IP addresses and websites that are sending bad traffic to your website.
+You can analyze the quality of traffic using a tool like Finteza; it will help you detect individual IP addresses and websites that send bad traffic to your website.
 Finteza can identify up to 12 types of bad traffic, including bots.

 How To Fix It?